Mia-Rain/BlurME/README.md

 \
 ~ Many Thx to the lads at the un-official r/unixporn discord server!
 \
-~ This Code wouldn't be posslibe without everyone in the server or those mentioned above!
+~ This Code wouldn't be possilbe without everyone in the server or those mentioned above!
 Love Ya Dudes!